-- O1 To minimise the amount and impact of vehicular traffic generated due to proposed development. - O2 To ensure that development generating vehicular traffic makes adequate provision off street for the car parking and servicing needs of its occupants and users, including residents, employees, visitors and deliveries. - O3 To ensure the safe and efficient movement of vehicles within, entering and leaving properties.
+01 To minimise the amount and impact of vehicular traffic generated due to proposed development.

+To ensure that development generating vehicular traffic makes adequate provision off street for the car parking and servicing needs of its occupants and users, including residents, employees, visitors and deliveries.

+03 To ensure the safe and efficient movement of vehicles within, entering and leaving properties.

-- O4 To minimise the environmental effects, particularly visual impact, of parked vehicles on the amenity of the municipality. - O5 To ensure that access points to car parking areas are situated to minimise disruption of vehicle movement on the public road system.
+- 04 To minimise the environmental effects, particularly visual impact, of parked vehicles on the amenity of the municipality. - 05 To ensure that access points to car parking areas are situated to minimise disruption of vehicle movement on the public road system.

-E1.1.4 Relationship to other parts of the DCP
+- Intromising to other parts of the DCP

 This chapter is to be read in conjunction with the other parts of the DCP that are relevant to the development proposal, including:

-- Part B: General Residential.
+Part B: General Residential.

-- Part C: Heritage Conservation Areas.
+Part C: Heritage Conservation Areas.

-- Part D: Business Centres.
+Part D: Business Centres.

-- Part E: General Controls for All Development this part contains chapters on Parking and Access, Stormwater and Flood Risk Management, Tree Management, Contaminated Land, Waste Management, Sustainability, Signage and Adaptable Housing.
+Part E: General Controls for All Development this Access, Stormwater and Flood Difference Waste Macrice Waste Management, Sustainability, Signage and Adaptable Housing:

-- ▶ Part F: Land Use Specific Controls this part contains chapters on Child Care Centres, Educational Establishments, Licensed Premises and Telecommunications.
+- > Part F: Land Use Specific Controls this part contains chapters on Child Care Centres, Educational Establishments, Licensed Premises and Telecommunications.

-Note, depending on the location of the proposed development, Part B: General Residential, Part C: Heritage Conservation Areas or Part D: Business Centres, must be considered with the parking generation rates in this chapter.
+Note, depending on the location of the proposed development, Part B: General Residential, Part C: Heritage Conservation Areas or Part D: Business Charles, must be considered with the parking generation rates in this chapter.